 - 3.2.
-Unless otherwise agreed, the price of the Products may be subject to change, If there is a change in the price of the Products, Multigate shall give the Customer reasonable notice of the change prior to it taking effect.
+Unless otherwise agreed, the price of the Products may be subject to change.
 Unless otherwise stated, all prices are exclusive of GST.

 - 3.3.
-Unless otherwise agreed in Writing, Orders with a value less than $250 (excluding GST) will incur a freight handling fee of $25 + GST effective 1st January 2015.
+Unless otherwise agreed in Writing, Orders with a value less than AUD$250 (excluding GST) will incur a freight handling fee of AUD$30 + GST effective 1st November 2019.

 - 4.1.
 Multigate may accept an Order and allow credit for part or all of its value.
 Where credit approval is given, payment must be made within thirty (30) days of the date of invoice, or as otherwise arranged between Multigate and the Customer in Writing.

 - 4.2.
-The Customer shall not be entitled to set off against or deduct from the price of Products supplied any sums owed or claimed to be owned to the Customer by Multigate.
+The Customer shall not be entitled to set off against or deduct from the price of Products supplied any sums owed or claimed to be owed to the Customer by Multigate.